 - The Plan covers a wide range of preventive and wellness services designed to keep participants and dependents healthy.
 These types of expenses are covered by the Plan at 100% with no deductible or co-pay only when the services are rendered by a PPO provider.
-No benefits are payable for preventive services provided by non-PPO providers. - Preventive and wellness services covered by the Plan are subject to change pursuant to applicable laws and regulations - For a list of preventive and wellness services covered by the Plan, please see the Appendix starting on page 86.
+No benefits are payable for preventive services provided by non-PPO providers. - Preventive and wellness services covered by the Plan are subject to change pursuant to applicable laws and regulations. - For a list of preventive and wellness services covered by the Plan, please see the Appendix starting on page 87.

-• For a list of preventive and wellness services covered by the Plan, please see the Appenaix starting on page 86.
 Benefit Limitations Non-PPO ambulatory surgical centers Excluded Chiropractic care - maximum allowable visits per calendar year.
 (Chiropractic visits are subject to the deductible and coinsurance.)
-15 visits per year Hearing aids - maximum allowable hearing aids, including fitting One standard hearing aid per ear per lifetime Speech therapy - maximum allowable visits per calendar year for speech therapy to restore abilities lost due to stroke or trauma .
+30 visits per year Hearing aids - maximum allowable hearing aids, including fitting One standard hearing aid per ear per lifetime Speech therapy - maximum allowable visits per calendar year for speech therapy to restore abilities lost due to stroke or trauma.
 Speech therapy for the treatment of developmental delays is not covered by the Plan.
-35 visits per year Skilled nursing facility - maximum allowable days per calendar year 30 days per year Home health care - maximum allowable visits per calendar year 120 visits per year Orthotics - Custom molded foot orthotics when prescribed or performed by in-network PPO providers only 1 pair every two years when prescribed or performed by in-network provider Orthoptics (vision therapy) - maximum allowable visits 20 visits per lifetime
+50 visits per year Skilled nursing facility - maximum allowable days per calendar year 60 days per year Home health care - maximum allowable visits per calendar year 120 visits per year Orthotics - Custom molded foot orthotics when prescribed or performed by in-network PPO providers only 1 pair every two years when prescribed or performed by in-network provider Orthoptics (vision therapy) - maximum allowable visits 20 visits per lifetime